wp-plugins/heyyou/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Sept 29, 2012
+* added: TinyMCE "fullscreen" button back by default
+* added: TinyMCE customization function `hys_custom_tinymce()`, allowing modification of buttons per/theme
+* added: twitter shortcode [hys_tweets id='' count='' refresh_rate='']
+* added: "message to display when no posts" to show dynamic text on empty hys post pages.. adds class hys_noposts to hys_output
+* added: %if:defined..% arguments can now be in upper or lower case
+* changed: twitter feed from get_option to transient
+* changed: ties using external resources, every js and img now from self..
+* changed: name of js.js to heyyou.js
+* changed: header scripts and styles now use enqueue_script/enqueue_style
+* changed: move ie7-9 HTML5 compat to footer for cleaner header
+* fixed: %if:defined:attach% argument can now be used to hide gallery related info when using %attach% in output format instead of auto-gallery placement
+* fixed: issue where <!--more--> tag was inserting self on a new line between <h#> and other tags. <!--more--> is now pushed to beggining of line.. which still might result in HTML breaking as a tag might open on previous line and close after <!--more-->
+* fixed: issue where mobile redirect may of taken to https instead of http because of unanticipated capitalization of $_SERVER['HTTPS'] variable.
+* removed: auto redirecting of normal site to mobile on first load (this stops error from happening on mobile Wordpress apps, also allows for resposive web design)

 = 1.3.1 =
 * July 23rd, 2012
-* fixed issue with force download where if !allow_url_fopen, errors would occur
+* fixed: issue with force download where if !allow_url_fopen, errors would occur
-* fixed issue where non-admins could see advance (developer) heyyou options/setting
+* fixed: issue where non-admins could see advance (developer) heyyou options/setting
-* fixed max length of string in text drop-down for form select media lists
+* fixed: max length of string in text drop-down for form select media lists

 = 1.3 =
 * July 17th, 2012
-* fixed issue where posts were posting to bottom, regardless if "new posts: top" was set
+* fixed: issue where posts were posting to bottom, regardless if "new posts: top" was set
 * added: hyperlink to lightbox notice

 = 1.2 =
 * June 10th, 2012
-* fixed viewport for more tablet friendly rendering
+* fixed: viewport for more tablet friendly rendering
-* removed dynamic viewport pixel width option
+* removed: dynamic viewport pixel width option

 = 1.1 =
 * June 5th, 2012